topher-brennan/proc-gen/README.md

 Other system notes: I've got a 12GB graphics card with a NVIDIA GPU that could maybe be leveraged?

+## Experimental Notes

+When first implementing rain, I found it took a surprisingly long time for water to reach equilibrium.
+With a map 148 hexes wide, it takes ~82,000 steps for mean water level to reach the point where ~99% of water coming in is going out, and not fully stabilized after 148,000 steps.
+With no rain and the only water coming from a single "river source" hex, my impression was that it stabilizes sooner, after around maybe 23,000 steps, but that *might* be an illusion created by rounding errors and the fact that having all water come in at a single point creates more room for randomness to create temporary plateaus.

+My hope is that when errosion is implemented stabilization will be faster.

 ## High-Level Strategy: Sea-to-River Erosion & Deposition Model

 The goal is to evolve a hex-grid terrain until realistic landforms emerge under the combined influence of: